shao-wang-me/it-basics/docs/networks/HTTP.md

     Because HTTP normally uses TCP as the transport layer protocol.
 The HTTP client needs to establish the TCP connection first.

 1. What happens when I visit a web page in the browser?

+1. What is HTTP 1.1, HTTP2 and HTTP3?